bmatcuk/Create-Playlist.workflow/README.md

 To install, simply `git clone https://github.com/bmatcuk/Create-Playlist.workflow.git ~/Library/Services/Create-Playlist.workflow`.

 To use, open a Finder window and locate a folder for which you want to create a playlist.
-Right click on this folder and select Services, Create Playlist.
+Right click on this folder and select Services, Create-Playlist.
 In a moment, a file will be created in the current folder with the same name as the folder you selected and the .m3u extension.
 You can also select multiple folders.
 Right click and select Services, Create Playlist as before and you'll get a .m3u file for each folder selected!